Moselio Schaechter: Early life and education

-Schaechter was born in 1928 in Milan, Italy and is of Polish Jewish descent.
+Schaechter was born in 1928 in Milan, Italy, and was of Polish Jewish descent.
 His family emigrated in 1940 to Quito, Ecuador, where he was raised and educated until moving to the United States for graduate school.
 In Quito, he studied at Instituto Nacional Mejía, the most prestigious Ecuadorian school.
-He received a M.A. in bacteriology from the University of Kansas in 1952 and a Ph.D. in microbiology from the University of Pennsylvania in 1954.
+He received a M.A. in bacteriology from the University of Kansas in 1952 and a PhD in microbiology from the University of Pennsylvania in 1954.
 He was drafted into the United States Army after graduation and worked at Walter Reed Army Institute of Research studying rickettsia.
 He then worked as a postdoctoral fellow at the Statens Serum Institut in Copenhagen, Denmark until 1958, studying Salmonella and Escherichia coli growth.

 Academic career

 Returning to the United States to begin his independent research career, Schaechter spent four years at the then-new medical school at the University of Florida before moving to Tufts University, where he would remain for the following 33 years.
 During his tenure at Tufts, Schaechter spent 23 years serving as chair of the Department of Molecular Biology and Microbiology, became a Distinguished Professor in 1987, and received the medical students' teaching award 11 times.
 Schaechter retired from Tufts in 1995 and moved to San Diego, California, where he has served as an adjunct professor at San Diego State University and University of California, San Diego.